valgardg/valgardg/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on an internship as a full stack developer
-- 🌱 I’m currently learning development involving LLMs and Llama Index
+- 🌱 I’m currently learning development involving NLP and LLMs
 - 👯 I’m looking to collaborate on game development projects, mainly 2d unity games
 - 💬 Ask me about future hopes and dreams
 - 📫 How to reach me: github.com/valgardg